Create an SMB Azure file share

 You can move file shares between tiers within GPv2 storage account types (transaction optimized, hot, and cool).
 Share moves between tiers incur transactions: moving from a hotter tier to a cooler tier will incur the cooler tier's write transaction charge for each file in the share, while a move from a cooler tier to a hotter tier will incur the cool tier's read transaction charge for each file the share.

 The quota property means something slightly different between premium and standard file shares:

-For standard file shares, it's an upper boundary of the Azure file share, beyond which end-users cannot go.
-If a quota isn't specified, standard file shares can span up to 100 TiB (or 5 TiB if the large file shares property is not set for a storage account).
-If you did not create your storage account with large file shares enabled, see Enable large files shares on an existing account for how to enable 100 TiB file shares.
+For standard file shares, it's an upper boundary of the Azure file share.
+If a quota isn't specified, standard file shares can span up to 100 TiB (or 5 TiB if the large file shares property isn't set for a storage account).
+If you didn't create your storage account with large file shares enabled, see Enable large files shares on an existing account for how to enable 100 TiB file shares.

 For premium file shares, quota means provisioned size.
 The provisioned size is the amount that you will be billed for, regardless of actual usage.
 The IOPS and throughput available on a premium file share is based on the provisioned size.
 For more information on how to plan for a premium file share, see provisioning premium file shares.

 If you just created your storage account, you can navigate to it from the deployment screen by selecting Go to resource.
 Once in the storage account, select the File shares in the table of contents for the storage account.